ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 * Entries that will not be added to the changelog
 * Breaking change notes

-All entries must be separated with a blank line, otherwise the lines will not be treated separately.
+All entries must be separated with a blank line, otherwise the lines will not be treated as separate entries.

 ### Examples of correct and incorrect message formatting